Basic-Data-Infrastructure/demo-vertrouwde-goederenafgifte/README.md

 - `PORT`: the port number to listen for HTTP requests, defaults to `8080`
 - `STORE_FILE`: the file to store state in, defaults to `/tmp/dil-demo.edn`
+- `BASE_URL`: base URL this application is reachable from, defaults to `http://localhost:8080`

 Authentication: